-Led by the aggressive e-bus growth rate in China, e-buses are surpassing the growth of every other EV segment globally with a compound annual growth rate of 100% since 2013, compared to 60% for passenger vehicles.
-Taking the SA context, public transport presents the best business case for electrification.
-This is especially true for the bus market as it is already produces buses largely for the domestic market.
+Led by the aggressive e-bus growth rate in China, e-buses are surpassing the growth of every other EV segment globally.
+E-buses show a compound annual growth rate of 100% since 2013, compared to 60% for passenger vehicles.
+In the SA context, public transport presents the best business case for electrification.
+This is especially true for the bus market as it is already producing buses largely for the domestic market.

 - Increasing urbanisation, failing rail networks that have pushed commuters onto the road network, and congestion, are factors that are forcing cities to expand their bus routes.
 Unlike private transport, buses are mass-based transit systems that are accessible across all income groups.
-Buses are also space, energy, and emissions efficient. - Cities/Municipalities are already looking at mechanisms to finance electric buses.
+Buses are also space, energy, and emissions efficient. - Cities/municipalities are already looking at mechanisms to finance electric buses.
 Pay as You Save (PAYS) presents an attractive innovative finance approach that transit companies can employ to finance electric buses cost effectively.

-5.3.
-Lithium Ion batteries (LIB) production
+5.2.
+Lithium ion batteries (LIB) production

-LIB manufacturing is a medium- to long-term opportunity for the global LIB market (including South Africa's domestic market), based on the diversification of the LIB market and increasing demand from the electric vehicle industry.
-There are a number of different chemistries used in batteries by EV manufacturers.
+Lithium ion batteries (LIB) manufacturing is a medium- to long-term opportunity for the global LIB market (including South Africa's domestic market), based on the diversification of the LIB market and increasing demand from the electric vehicle industry.

+EV manufacturers use a number of different chemistries in batteries.
 Lithium Iron Phosphate (LFP), Lithium Nickel Cobalt Aluminium Oxide (NCA), and Nickel Manganese Cobalt Oxide (NMC) are the three leading cathode chemistry types.
 Of the three, NMC is the most prevalent and the fastest growing.
 This is due to its high specific energy and low internal resistance.
 NMC cathodes currently account for about 28% of global EV sales, which is expected to grow to 53% by 2027.